METEO 3 Lesson 6 Images

 Text description of the named based on their source regions image.

 The image is a map of North America showing different air mass regions with arrows indicating the movement of these air masses.
 The regions are color-coded: a dark blue area labeled "Continental Arctic (cA)" is situated over northern Canada, representing cold, dry air.
 Below it, a light blue area labeled "Continental Polar (cP)" covers central Canada and parts of the northern United States.
 Two turquoise areas labeled "Maritime Polar (mP)" are positioned off the northwest coast and the northeastern United States, signifying cold, moist air from the oceans.
 Orange areas labeled "Maritime Tropical (mT)" are located off the southeast and southwest coasts, representing warm, moist oceanic air.
-A yellow region labeled "Continental Tropical (cT)" is found in the south-central United States, indicating warm, dry air.
+A brown region labeled "Continental Tropical (cT)" is found in the south-central United States, indicating warm, dry air.
 The map further includes a network of lines indicating latitude and longitude.

 analysis of sea-level pressure from January 12, 1982